Luann de Lesseps Apologizes After Her Arrest: Being in Palm Beach Brought Up ''Long-Buried Emotions''

 Slaven Vlasic/Getty Images for Daily Mail

-Luann de Lesseps is speaking out following her drunk and disorderly conduct arrest in Palm Beach, Florida, on Christmas Eve.
+Luann de Lesseps is speaking out following her disorderly intoxication and battery arrest in Palm Beach, Florida, on Christmas Eve.

 In case you missed it, the 52-year-old Real Housewives of Beverly Hills star was arrested early Christmas Eve morning.
 She was taken into custody on charges of battery on an officer, disorderly intoxication, resisting arrest with violence and crimes against a person after reportedly slamming a door and kicking a police officer.